Nourine-Nadir/House-price-regression/README.md

 # House-price-regression
-Simple house price prediction using Linear Regression
+Simple house price prediction using Linear Regression from scratch and Sklearn